The-Mist-Development/The-Mist-Bot/README.md

 ## Contributing
 If you have any ideas for this bot, we'd love to hear them!

-You can PR useful edits too, if you really want.
+You can PR useful edits too.
+Make sure all PRs target the `test-chamber` branch.